whatwg/sg/Stages.md

         * Commitment to eventually support a subsequent stage
         * That the particular solution approach at the time of the signal or support will be the one eventually standardized (unless the advancement is to the Standardized stage)
     * A negative response to advancing a stage does **not** imply:
-        * That the feature cannot continue in its current stage
+        * That the Contribution cannot continue in its current stage
         * That a future request for support to advance a stage with a revised solution won’t succeed
         * That all browsers will delay shipping the feature
         * That the feature cannot continue to be incubated outside of the WHATWG